trmxvibs/WPHack/README.md

 ## 🚨 **IMPORTANT NOTICE** 🚨

 # **This tool is a FAKE simuletor creat not working.**
 **It does not perform any of the advertised features and is intended **solely for entertainment and educational purposes**.
-Please **do not attempt to use it for malicious activities**.
+Please **do not attempt to use it for malicious activities.**